Parnianjalali/Parnianjalali.github.io/experience.md

 - Crawled data, labelled, and created datasets for sentiment analysis.
-- Finetuned the SOTA language model such as BERT, DeBERTa, mT5 and attention-based models.
+- Finetuned the SOTA language model such as BERT, DeBERTa, XLM-RoBERTa and attention-based models.
 </div>